-In the tables and tabulations that follow, COSTART Dictionary terminology has been used to classify reported adverse events.
-The stated frequencies represent the proportion of individuals who experienced, at least once, a treatment-emergent adverse event of the type listed.
-An event was considered treatment-emergent if it occurred for the first time or worsened while receiving therapy following baseline evaluation.
-It is important to emphasize that events reported during therapy were not necessarily caused by it.
+In the tables and tabulations that follow, COSTART Dictionary terminology has been used to classify reported adverse reactions.
+The stated frequencies represent the proportion of individuals who experienced, at least once, a treatment-emergent adverse reaction of the type listed.
+A reaction was considered treatment-emergent if it occurred for the first time or worsened while receiving therapy following baseline evaluation.
+It is important to emphasize that reactions reported during therapy were not necessarily caused by it.

 The prescriber should be aware that the figures in the tables and tabulations cannot be used to predict the incidence of side effects in the course of usual medical practice where patient characteristics and other factors differ from those that prevailed in the clinical trials.
 Similarly, the cited frequencies cannot be compared with figures obtained from other clinical investigations involving different treatments, uses, and investigators.
 The cited figures, however, do provide the prescribing physician with some basis for estimating the relative contribution of drug and nondrug factors to the side effect incidence rate in the population studied.

-Table 3: Most Common Treatment-Emergent Adverse Events: Incidence
+Table 5: Most Common Treatment-Emergent Adverse

-in PMDD Placebo-Controlled Clinical Trials
+Reactions: Incidence in PMDD Placebo-Controlled Clinical Trials

-|Body System/ Adverse Eventa||Percentage of Patients Reporting Event|
+|Body System/ Adverse Reaction1||Percentage of Patients Reporting Adverse Reaction|

-20 mg/day Continuously
+|SARAFEM 20 mg/day Continuously

 (N = 104)

-20 mg/day Intermittently
+|SARAFEM 20 mg/day Intermittently